lucky0604/python-web/README.md

-# Python Web proj, based on Flask.
+# Python Web proj, based on Flask and Django